RaunoT/plex-rewind/README.md

 ### AI Assistant

-Built with [Vercel AI SDK](https://sdk.vercel.ai) using [GPT-4o-mini](https://platform.openai.com/docs/models/gpt-4o), the most efficient and cost effective model by OpenAI at the time of writing.
+Built with [Vercel AI SDK](https://sdk.vercel.ai) using [Google Gemini 1.5 Flash](https://deepmind.google/technologies/gemini/flash), the most efficient and cost effective model by Google at the time of writing.
+The reason for using Gemini over GPT is better caching, higher token limits and an available free tier at the time of writing.

-You will need to set up your own [OpenAI API key](https://platform.openai.com/docs/guides/production-best-practices/api-keys) to use the AI assistant.
-Once you have your API key you can add it under Connection settings and a new chat icon will appear in the top right corner of the page.
+You will need to set up your own [Google AI API key](https://aistudio.google.com/app/apikey).
+Once you have it, you can enter it under connection settings and a new chat icon will appear in the top right corner of the page.

-Here are some parameters in place to try and keep costs down:

-- **Output tokens:** limited to 1024 per request to keep costs down.
-- **Input tokens:** 128,000 per request - the maximum allowed by OpenAI.
-This is required for long histories.
-In case the history is still too long, it will automatically be trimmed.
-- **Temperature:** 0.5 - a balance between "creative" and "precise" answers.
-- **Caching** - The history of your library (max 128,000 tokens) is cached to `config/ai-context.txt`.
-This file is updated only once per hour to reduce excessive writing of large files and speed up the response time.
-If you want to clear the cache, delete the `ai-context.txt` file and make a new request.

-Pricing can be found on [OpenAI's pricing page](https://openai.com/api/pricing).
+Pricing can be found on [Google's AI pricing page](https://ai.google.dev/pricing).

 ## Updating